-The information will be available in December 2017 on the Colorado Department of Education’s SchoolView website.
+The information is available on the Colorado Department of Education’s SchoolView website.
 Click here for detailed instructions on accessing your school and district ratings.

 Who assigns the plan types/ratings and what is the timeline?

-Preliminary ratings are assigned by the Colorado Department of Education in August.
+Preliminary ratings are assigned by the Colorado Department of Education in late summer.
 Districts can pursue a change in their ratings through a request-to-reconsider process throughout the fall, and final ratings are assigned in December.